-Best Auto Loan Refinancing Lenders of August 2020
+Best Auto Loan Refinancing Lenders of 2020

-For a little bit of background: 100,000,000 Americans have a car loan and more than 20% of car owners are overpaying on their auto loan rate.
+100,000,000 Americans have a car loan and more than 20% of car owners are overpaying on their auto loan rate.
 In 2019, more than 47% of all funded mortgage applications were refinancings.
 Meanwhile, barely 5% of all funded auto loans were refinances.

 On the one hand, Americans simply don’t know that they can refinance their auto loans and save thousands of dollars to get the most out of their monthly income.

-On the other hand, the process of refinancing your car loan with any of the companies below is far from fast and easy: the process is usually inconvenient, requires a handful of phone calls and emails and you only find out what your total savings are once you’ve gone through the cumbersome process.
+On the other hand, the process of refinancing your used car loan with any of the companies below is far from fast and easy: the process is usually inconvenient, requires a handful of phone calls and emails and you only find out what your total savings are once you’ve gone through the cumbersome process.